slembcke/slembcke.github.io/_drafts/WaveSim.md

 })
 </script>

+* Try different wavelengths
+* Try dividing by wavelength like before instead of it's square root
+* Can you cause the wave to break by adding smaller waves that are fine independently?
+* What happens if you pick wavelengths that are similar?

-Mixing two waves looks so nice, you'd be correct to think that mixing more waves would make it look even better.
-The problem is how many do you need to mix?
+If Mixing two waves looks so nice, you'd be correct to think that mixing more waves would make it look even better.
+The problem is how many do you need?
 For each additional wave you need to calculate a whole lot more sines and cosines.
-Lets not even mention the 3D case where you might find yourself calculating a whole grid of wave directions for each wave for each grid point.
-Vertex shaders are fast, but not that fast!
-Also, wasn't this supposed to be an article about interactive water?
+It gets even worse when you need to do this in 3D.
+CPUs and GPUs are insanely fast, but at some point brute forcing a problem won't work.
+Also, wasn't this supposed to be an article about interactive water simulation?
 How on earth do you interact with sine waves!?

 ## Mix All the Waves!